Indiana Jones Logo

 Font and Colors

-The colors of the Indiana Jones logo were chosen according to the palette of sand, stones, and the sun.
+The colors of the Indiana Jones logo were chosen to match the palette of sand, stone, and the sun.
 This is an attempt to evoke associations with archaeological excavations.
 Bright shades and gradients are used to attract attention.